 This course explores the role of graphics as an integral component of exhibition design.
-Graphics are developed concurrently with exhibit design concepts from VP 411.
+Graphics are developed concurrently with exhibit design concepts from VP411.
 Through lectures, readings, and museum visits, students learn how graphics are used to create a comprehensive identity for the exhibition.

-Prerequisite(s): VP 341 Co-requisite(s): VP 411.
+Prerequisite(s): VP 305 Corequisite(s): VP 411.